paritytech/substrate/srml/contract/COMPLEXITY.md

 **Note** that the complexity of executing the contract code should be considered separately.

-Checking for rent involves an unconditional DB read of `ContractInfoOf` and at most once per block:
+Checking for rent involves 2 unconditional DB reads: `ContractInfoOf` and `block_number` and on top of that at most once per block:

-- DB read to `block_number` and
+- DB read to `free_balance` and
-- `free_balance` and
 - `rent_deposit_offset` and
 - `rent_byte_price` and
 - `Currency::minimum_balance` and